Copyright 2023 by Brian Schou. All rights reserved.

 Brian came to the Quad Cities to attend Augustana College where he played saxophone in the concert and jazz bands, but began playing keyboards in rock and blues bands because it beat having an actual part-time job.
 That was in a previous century, and Brian hasn't stopped performing since.

 Though a mild-mannered high school English teacher by weekday, Brian spends evenings and weekends pursuing music.
-He has been a keyboardist and vocalist in many area bands, most notably The Tourists, The Sides, and (recently ending a sixteen-year run) The Sin City Orchestra.
-Brian also leads the contemporary music every Sunday morning at Riverside United Methodist Church in Moline, Illinois.
+He has been a keyboardist and vocalist in many area bands, most notably The Tourists, The Sides, and ( a sixteen-year run as) The Sin City Orchestra.
+Brian is also honored to lead the contemporary music every Sunday morning at St. Paul Lutheran Church in Davenport, Iowa.